dmaurath/datasciencecoursera/Reproducible Research Projects/Peer Assessment 1/README.md

 max_interval <- steps_by_interval[which.max(steps_by_interval$steps),1]
 ```

-The 5-minute interval, on average across all the days in the data set, containing the maximum number of steps is 835.

 ## Impute missing values.
 Compare imputed to non-imputed data.
 Missing data needed to be imputed.
 Only a simple imputation approach was required for this assignment.